 The researcher in the research ecosystem

 The consensus in the Canadian research community is that the current research ecosystem is not in its healthiest state, and is unable to support itself.
 The modern scientific research environment has been characterized as hypercompetitive, with an increasing number of investigators and scientists competing for a flat or decreasing amount of available research funding.
 Secure research positions across the spectrum of academic disciplines are diminishing with a corresponding concern about the ability of younger researchers to commence and sustain careers.
 Data from grant competitions indicate that those with established track records are generally more successful than those without.
-The Canadian Institutes of Health Research noted in its President’s Report that persistent inequalities and inequities exist, particularly with respect to gender, age and opportunities for scientists representing disadvantaged populations (such as Indigenous populations).
+The Canadian Institutes of Health Research noted in its President’s Report that persistent inequalities and inequities exist, particularly with respect to gender, age, and opportunities for scientists representing disadvantaged populations (such as Indigenous Peoples).

 It has been noted that many new investigators are dependent upon senior scientists for sustaining their careers.
 Younger researchers experience prolonged stays in post-doctoral fellowships as tenure–stream and research institute scientist positions become increasingly scarce.
-It has been reported that only 18.6 per cent of PhDs were employed in full-time faculty positions (tenure-stream, tenured, and contract faculty), despite the majority of people entering doctoral degrees with the intention of becoming a university professor.
-In Ontario, senior colleagues are remaining in their faculty appointments into their 70’s; a trend thought to be partly to blame for decreasing faculty positions for early career researchers.
+It has been reported that only 18.6 per cent of PhDs were employed in full-time faculty positions (both tenure-stream and contract faculty), despite the majority of people entering doctoral degrees with the intention of becoming a university professor.
+In Ontario, senior colleagues are remaining in their faculty appointments into their seventies; a trend thought to be partly to blame for decreasing faculty positions for early career researchers.
 This is mentioned in the Naylor report:

 The abolition of mandatory retirement led to an increase in the number of faculty members still working full time past age 65.
 This situation has increased the need for a comprehensive lifecycle plan.